cheddartv/RMP_prebid_debugger_tool/README.md

 2. To select CPM go to controllers/spoofCtrl and find video_spoof.
 In this object you will see CPM set on line 164.
 Change this to the desired CPM.

 3. The secure is on port 7070.
 Non secure is on port 4333.
+	Note that teh cert file is not actually going to work with chrome so you need to tell Chrome to proceed even if its not safe.
+Do this by going to the secure endpoint in the browser https://localhost:7070/video_spoof and letting chrome know its safe to proceed.

 4. If the spoof works you will see an ad with 3 doctors performing surgery.